34 Great Jobs for People with Disabilities

 A lot of job opportunities can be found through organizations that actively generate or promote openings for those with disabilities.
 In some cases, you might even be able to take advantage of special hiring processes.
 That's why it's smart to get the support of local agencies; they can often show you where those opportunities are.
 Two great examples of where you can find disability employment openings include:

-- USAJOBS—As part of the U.S. Office of Personnel Management (OPM), this resource helps a lot of people with disabilities connect with good job opportunities throughout the federal government.
-In 2016 alone, USAJOBS listed over 364,000 job announcements—for opportunities in more than 147 countries—from over 500 federal agencies.4 Plus, it offers information about the Schedule A Hiring Authority, which often gives federal agencies a faster option for hiring individuals who have psychiatric, intellectual, or severe physical disabilities.
+- USAJOBS: As part of the U.S. Office of Personnel Management (OPM), this resource helps a lot of people with disabilities connect with good job opportunities throughout the federal government.
+It lists thousands of job announcements—for opportunities in several countries—from hundreds of federal agencies.
+Plus, it offers information about the Schedule A Hiring Authority, which often gives federal agencies a faster option for hiring individuals who have psychiatric, intellectual, or severe physical disabilities.

 4. Make Your Ambitions Known